-- We decided to read a few Marriage books this year to improve intimacy in our Marriage
+- We decided to read a few marriage books this year to improve intimacy in our marriage

-Proverbs 15:13 A joyful heart makes a cheerful face, But when the heart is sad, the spirit is broken.
+“A joyful heart makes a cheerful face, But when the heart is sad, the spirit is broken.”
+Proverbs 15:13 NASB

-- Are we enjoying life together, having fun in this Marriage?
+- Are we enjoying life together, having fun in this marriage?

 - How have we done planning dates this pasts year?

-- Which dates went well, which failed?
+- Which dates went well, and which failed?

-Setting Finance goals in Marriage:
+Setting Finance Goals in Marriage:

-Luke 14:28-30 For which one of you, when he wants to build a tower, does not first sit down and calculate the cost to see if he has enough to complete it?
-Otherwise, when he has laid a foundation and is not able to finish, all who observe it begin to ridicule him, saying, ‘This man began to build and was not able to finish.’
+“For which one of you, when he wants to build a tower, does not first sit down and calculate the cost to see if he has enough to complete it?
+Otherwise, when he has laid a foundation and is not able to finish, all who observe it begin to ridicule him, saying, ‘This man began to build and was not able to finish.’”
+Luke 14:28-30 l

-How did we do following our Financial plan last year – Killed it!!!!!!!!!
+How did we do following our financial plan last year – killed it!!!!!!!!!
 If you haven’t been through the course I highly recommend the course or the Book

-Setting Parenting goals as a Christian Couple:
+Setting Parenting Goals As a Christian Couple

 - Have we set clear rules and consequences?